Debt Relief Canada – Discover government approved programs to get out of debt faster

 It’s handled by a Licensed Insolvency Trustee, and it’s Canada’s most popular form of debt relief.

-With a consumer proposal, you keep your assets and rebuild your financial future without the lasting impact of bankruptcy.
+With a consumer proposal, you can keep your assets and rebuild your financial future without the lasting impact of bankruptcy.

 What is bankruptcy?